DeloitteDigitalUK/kubernetes-training/docs/data-plane.md

 If we hit the bookinfo application now, roughly 1 in every 4 requests hits the new version of reviews.

-### Dark releases
+### Dark launches

 Let's say we want to limit access to the new version to a specific set of users, such as internal users or those that meet certain other criteria.
-This is sometimes called the 'dark release' pattern, where new functionality is live but only to a particular user group.
-Contrast this with the Canary approach, which tends to select an arbitrary subset of users.
+This is sometimes called the 'dark launch' pattern, where new functionality is live but only to a particular subset of users.

 In this example we will constrain visibility of the new version to those users with a particular header (`User-Agent`) set, but you can imagine using a cookie or some other attribute to control routing.